 Fold over elastic (also called FOE) comes in almost every color and pattern imaginable.
 It is a fun way to add contrast to your leotards, swimwear and knit fabric projects and doesn’t take long to apply.
 Learning how to sew fold over elastic will add fun and sparkle to all your knit sewing projects.
 Best of all – you can easily sew it on your regular sewing machine.

-What you need to sew fold over elastic:
+How to sew fold over elastic:

-- Ball point or stretch machine needles.
+- Ballpoint or stretch machine needles.
 This will help eliminate any skipped stitches.
 (Read types of sewing machine needles)

 - Good quality thread.
 Try 100% polyester from a good brand (Read types of thread).